- 4-Minute Article

 Annuities can offer some protection against the effects of market volatility.
 Depending on the type of annuity, this is done by guaranteeing a minimum annual return or minimum level of income, regardless of market performance, or by cushioning the account value from a portion of market declines.

 When it comes to planning for income during retirement, there is no one solution.
-Your financial professional can help you evaluate whether an annuity, as part of your overall financial plan, can help achieve retirement goals.
+Your financial professional can help you evaluate whether adding an annuity to your overall plan can help achieve retirement goals.